gesistsa/multiverse_tm/readme.md

 # Setup

-**Requires R 4.1.0 or newer** We tested our code on R 4.5.0 and R 4.5.1 on Ubuntu Linux.
+**Requires R 4.1.0 or newer** We tested our code on R 4.5.1 on Ubuntu Linux 22.04.

 There are two ways to manage your R environment so that the correct packages are installed: